-These attractions will allow you to learn about aspects of Miami's past, while enjoying your day in our beautiful, tropical city.
+These attractions will allow you to learn about aspects of Miami's past while enjoying your day in our beautiful, tropical city.

 Ancient Spanish Monastery

-Peek into Miami’s past when you visit this estate built by Charles Deering during the early 1900's.
+Peek into Miami’s past when you visit this estate built by Charles Deering during the early 1900s.
 Take a tour of the three historic buildings on the property, or of the hardwood hammock that represents what Miami’s landscape used to look like.
-It is also home to a Tequesta burial mound from the 1700’s.
+It is also home to a Tequesta burial mound from the 1700s.

+Learn about South Florida and Caribbean history at this lovely museum in Downtown Miami.
 Their permanent exhibit, Tropical Dreams: A People's History of South Florida, explores Miami's history from prehistoric times to the present.

-Listed on the National Register of Historic Places, this has been a popular swimming spot since the 1920's.
+Listed on the National Register of Historic Places, this has been a popular swimming spot since the 1920s.
 It is the largest freshwater pool in the U.S. You can lounge in the beautiful setting, or take a dip in the pool - which ranges from 2-feet to 8-feet deep.

 There are five sites in Miami that are recognized on the list of National Historic Landmarks.
 These special places offer insight into the history of Miami, the U.S., and the world.